 The Company, along with other manufacturers, has been named as a defendant in putative class action lawsuits filed in 2016 and 2017 generally alleging anticompetitive conduct with respect to doxycycline hyclate (regular and delayed release), digoxin, divalproex, levothyroxine, propranolol, clomipramine, albuterol, benazepril and amitriptyline products (as well as a number of non-Mylan products).
 The lawsuits have been filed by putative classes of direct purchasers, indirect purchasers and indirect resellers and allege harm under federal and state antitrust laws, state consumer protection laws and unjust enrichment.
 These lawsuits have been consolidated in an MDL proceeding in the EDPA.
 The Court has sequenced these lawsuits into three separate product groups.
-Defendants' filed motions to dismiss complaints in the first product group and decisions are pending.
-On January 22, 2018, three direct purchaser retailers filed a complaint against Mylan and other manufacturers asserting similar allegations with respect to the products identified above, as well as doxycycline monohydrate, glipizide-metformin, and verapamil (as well as other non-Mylan products).
+Defendants filed motions to dismiss complaints in the first product group.
+On October 16, 2018, the Court denied the motions with respect to the federal law claims and a decision on the state law claims remains pending.
+On January 22, 2018, three direct purchaser retailers filed a complaint against Mylan and other manufacturers asserting similar allegations with respect to the products identified above, as well as doxycycline monohydrate, glipizidemetformin, and verapamil (as well as other non-Mylan products).
 Subsequently, putative classes of direct purchasers, indirect purchasers, and indirect resellers filed complaints against Mylan and other manufacturers alleging harm under federal and state antitrust laws, state consumer protection laws and unjust enrichment and asserting similar allegations with respect to a number of products, including Mylan's doxycycline products, glipizide-metformin, and verapamil (as well as other non-Mylan products).
 These complaints also name Mylan's President as a defendant and include allegations against him with respect to doxycycline hyclate delayed release.
-On June 27, 2018, a healthcare facility filed a putative class action complaint against Mylan and other defendants alleging anticompetitive conduct with respect to albuterol products.
-On August 3, 2018 a complaint was filed by a plaintiff claiming to be a direct and indirect purchaser against Mylan and other defendants alleging anti-competitive conduct with respect to certain of the products identified above as well as pravastatin.
+On August 3, 2018, a complaint was filed by a plaintiff claiming to be a direct and indirect purchaser against Mylan and other defendants alleging anti-competitive conduct with respect to certain of the products identified above as well as pravastatin.
+On September 25, 2018, a complaint was filed by plaintiffs on behalf of putative classes of direct and indirect purchasers against Mylan and other defendants alleging anticompetitive conduct with respect to generic drugs.
 The Company believes that the claims in these lawsuits are without merit and intends to defend against them vigorously.